 - Use Developmental Evaluation to track lessons for replication.

-- Contribute to the growth of the Bridges Out of Poverty network in Peterborough, Ontario & North America.
+- Contribute to the growth of the Bridging Poverty & Privilege network in Peterborough, Ontario & beyond.

 Key Intended Learning Outcomes